SolidQIT/ABI-Solution/README.md

 ####Creating support ABI Framework databases

-In the ``support`` folder, you will find all the files need create the environment to run the sample.
-The ABI frameworks relies on a some standard database ecosystem.
+In the ``support`` folder, you will find all the files needed to create the environment to run the sample.
+The ABI framework relies on a some standard database ecosystem.
 To create the basic database to allow such ecosystem to exists, you have to execute the ``setup-db.ps1`` in the ``setup`` subfolder.

 Before executing the file, please configure the correct values for the following variables: